matze-dd/Tex2txt/README.md

 An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.

-The Python script may be seen as an exercise in usage of regular expressions.
+The Python script may be seen as an exercise in application of regular expressions.
 Its internal design could be more orderly, but formal structuring with usage, for instance, of classes would probably increase the program size (currently, less than 900 effective lines of code).